patrickschu/chapter2/README.md

 # chapter2

-Scripts used for second chapter.
+Code used for second chapter.